PhilWaldmann/openrecord/docs/install.md

 # Install

-In order to use OpenRecord with your database you need to install `openrecord` **and** the corresponding database package.
+In order to use OPENRECORD with your database you need to install `openrecord` **and** the corresponding database package.

 !> **The docs are for version 2 only!
 Install with `@next` until version 2 was released.**